By Tom Flannery

 “Those who don’t learn from history are bound to repeat it.”

 Things went so horrendously at Plymouth Bay that William Bradford searched the Scriptures to find where they had gone astray.
 In so doing, he soon came to the realization that they were operating in contradiction of the Bible’s economic principles.
-A change was quickly made, from a socialist system to one based on capitalism, and the settlement flourished.
+A change was quickly made, from a sot system to one based on capitalism, and the settlement flourished.

 The roots of capitalism can in many ways be traced to the Protestant Reformation.
 Luther’s discovery of the priesthood of the believer had profound implications theologically, but in virtually every other area of life as well.